 Remember, if everybody’s Hitler, then nobody is.
 There will only be one Hitler, and no politician, Republican or Democrat, is proposing the extermination of a race or the installation of concentration camps.
 If you think the okay sign is a hidden message for these policies, then it is time to toss out your inventory of tin foil and stop reading Keith Olbermann tweets because they are poisoning your mind.

 Is Saul Alinsky’s ninth rule working?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com